 How and when you will hear back

 You will hear back from us by email, so will need to check your inbox (including any spam folders) on a regular basis.

 We guarantee to let you know the outcome of your halls application based on the dates below:

-Visit our Accepting our halls offer page for details of what you need to do now.
+Visit our Accepting our halls offer page for details of what you will need to do if your application is successful.